pokemon4e/kafka/GettingStartedWithKafka/Readme.md

 Challenges:

-- **Limited scalability:** the message broker is often times the bottleneck
+- **Limited scalability:** the message broker is often the bottleneck
 - **Message size** affects performance
 - **Consumer rate** determines performance
 - **Fault-tolerance** is challenging.
 If consumer loses the message is difficult to reprocess